-7 ORDINARY RESOLUTION RETENTION OF INDEPENDENT DIRECTOR
+ORDINARY RESOLUTION RETENTION OF INDEPENDENT DIRECTOR

-"THAT, subject to the passing of Resolution 3, Y. Bhg.
+- "THAT, subject to the passing of Resolution 1, Y.M.
+Dato' Tengku Putra Bin Tengku Azman Shah be and is hereby retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code of Corporate Governance 2012." - "THAT, Encik Azlan Omry Bin Omar be and is hereby retained as an Independent Nonh Executive Director of the Company in accordance with the Malaysian Code of Corporate Governance 2012." - "THAT, subject to the passing of Resolution 3, Y. Bhg.
 Dato' Khairi Bin Mohamad be and is hereby retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code of Corporate Governance 2012."